– Heartwood Path Waypoint 1.25 –

-Along the Heartwood Path, one can experience the kinds of changes in perspective that will enable one to re-connect with the “whole” or the “Greater Self” (a self that includes the whole environment, as opposed to just your more narrow Individual Self), improve relationships, foster happiness, and help to preserve the planet.
+Along the Heartwood Path, one can experience the kinds of changes in perspective that will enable one to reconnect with the “whole” or the “Greater Self” (a self that includes the whole environment, as opposed to just your more narrow individual self), to improve relationships, to foster happiness, and to help preserve the planet.
 These changes are essential to the future success of the environmental movement because to remake the world a significant number of people will need to upgrade (convert) their perspectives.

 The focus of the mainstream mental health profession on symptom relief rather than on curing people is one reason why the Heartwood Path is needed.
 Anyone who is an activist or a parent knows that, pathology or not, life goes on.
 Beyond relieving pathology, something is needed that helps teach people the skills necessary to thrive.
 “Misery may love company, but company does not love misery, and the ensuing loneliness of pessimists may be a path to illness” (Seligman, 2011, p.
-206) It is not enough to do the job, big as it is, of curing misery.
-Beyond keeping suffering to a minimum, something is need that actually develops both optimism (which seems to fight cancer and foster longevity (Seligman, 2011, p.
+206).
+It is not enough to do the job, big as it is, of curing misery.
+Beyond keeping suffering to a minimum, something is need that develops both optimism (which seems to fight cancer and foster longevity (Seligman, 2011, p.
 202-203) and well-being.
-A course such as the Heartwood Path is needed to uproot unhappiness at its source and to reinstate the root causes of wellbeing.
+The Heartwood Path is needed to uproot unhappiness at its source and to reinstate the root causes of well-being.